dspi/wp-media-tech-assessment/Explanation.md

 # Explanation

+> Please bear in mind that WordPress is completely new to me, and that I attempted to produce a self-contained Wordpress plugin only.

 ## The problem to be solved in your own words.
 An administrator needs the functionality to trigger an immediate refresh of a sitemap of internal links on a site after the plugin is installed, and that the plugin should perform regular (hourly) updates itself after that.